 Things You Might Want to Know

 Databases by subject matter.
 You can narrow your package by practice area.
 It offers resources in antitrust, banking, bankruptcy, corporate, criminal, employee benefits, employment and labor, environment and safety, ethics, family law, healthcare, homeland security, intellectual property, international litigation, product liability, securities and corporate responsibility, tax, and trade and commerce law.
 The resource databases are organized by subject matter, are based on its loose-leaf publications, and are continually updated.
+You can also search patents and patent assignments, SEC filings on Edgar, and other transactional resources.

 Mobile access.
 Want to view news and analysis or track dockets and opinions?
 Maybe you want to get personalized notifications to your practice and interests?
 It’s all much easier to do with Bloomberg Law’s mobile app for iPhone and Android.

-Who Bloomberg Law is For
+Who Bloomberg Law Is For

 See all the key features of all the online legal research tools options in our features chart.